 Role of the committee and committee members

-The committee (sometimes referred to as the ‘management committee’ or ‘board’) looks after the association’s affairs and has legal duties under the Associations Incorporation Reform Act 2012 (the Act).
+The committee looks after the association’s affairs.
+It has legal duties under the Associations Incorporation Reform Act 2012 (the Act).
+It is sometimes referred to as the ‘management committee’ or ‘board’.

 Committee members are appointed according to your association’s rules.
 Depending on the rules, their duties may include: